BlueMagnificent/simple-react-mediasoup/README.md

 git clone https://github.com/BlueMagnificent/simple-react-mediasoup.git
 ```

-Navigate into the repo and Install dependencies:
+Navigate into the directory of the cloned repository and install dependencies:
 ```bash
 npm install
 ```